MoarTube/MoarTube-Node/README.md

 - Can run on a **Raspberry Pi Zero 2 W** with just **512MB of RAM**.

 ## 🌍 Run Your Node Anywhere
-Whether on a cloud VPS, personal computer, or compact device like a Raspberry Pi, MoarTube Node gives you full control while keeping system requirements low.
-MoarTube’s efficiency and flexibility make it the ideal solution for hosting media **anywhere**, on virtually **any hardware**.
+Whether on a cloud VPS, personal computer, or compact device like a Raspberry Pi, MoarTube gives you full control.
+MoarTube’s efficiency and flexibility make it the ideal solution for hosting media **anywhere**, on virtually **any hardware**, for audiences of **any size**.

 # Prerequisites